Mastering Turing Patterns: A Guide to Reaction-Diffusion in p5.js and Processing

 The 'Processing' application example code.

-It's the same application example written in the 'Processing'.
+It's the same application example written in 'Processing'.

 /**